a-milenkin/IB_Project_Frame_Shifting/README.md

 ![Image alt](https://github.com/a-milenkin/IB_Project_Frame_Shifting/blob/main/images/interface_1.PNG)

 This table is not very informative.
-We will visualize it using special frameworks such as `DNA Features Viewer`
+We will visualize it using special frameworks such as `DNA Features Viewer`.

 ![Image alt](https://github.com/a-milenkin/IB_Project_Frame_Shifting/blob/main/images/Results.PNG)

+Great!
+Now it is easier to perceive!

 # References
 1. I. Antonov.
 Two Cobalt Chelatase Subunits Can Be Generated from a Single chlD Gene via Programed Frameshifting // Molecular Biology and Evolution, 2020, V. 37, p.
 2268-2278.